thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

 {% include images-gallery.html imageCollection="customize-office-plan-widget-1" %}

 - Navigate to the "Appearance" tab.
-Scroll to the "Tooltip" section and enable the "Use tooltip function" option.
+Scroll to the "Tooltip" section and turn on the "Use tooltip function" option.
 Now, copy the tooltip function from the documentation and paste it into the "Tooltip function" field;

 The tooltip function used in the example: